Juslima/pandas-challenge/README.md

 -------------------------------------------------------------------------------
 Reading Scores by Grade:

 The analysis presents the average reading scores for each grade level (9th, 10th, 11th, and 12th) across all schools.
 This allows for an examination of how reading performance evolves as students progress through high school.

-Summary of Analysis:

 The analysis focuses on the average reading scores for each grade level.
 By examining the reading scores by grade, we can identify any trends or variations in performance across different grade levels.

-Reading Scores by Grade:

-The average reading scores for each grade level are as follows:

-- 9th Grade: [Average Reading Score for 9th Grade]
-- 10th Grade: [Average Reading Score for 10th Grade]
-- 11th Grade: [Average Reading Score for 11th Grade]
-- 12th Grade: [Average Reading Score for 12th Grade]

 Conclusions: